-Enjoy riding through the Killarney National Park, exploring the highlands, riding over mountain passes, beside lakes, galloping along miles of golden beaches and walking over Irish bog lands.
-Experience the renowned charm of the region and the tranquillity of some truly impressive and beautiful scenery.
-The Irish bred horses are willing, reliable and safe allowing you time to take in the sights.
-Knowledgeable, experienced guides lead all the trails and riders are split by ability so no-one's enjoyment is spoilt and everyone meets up for dinner in the evenings.
+The Irish bred horses are willing, reliable and safe, allowing horseback riders time to take in the sights.
+Knowledgeable and experienced guides lead all the trails and riders are split by ability so no-one's enjoyment is spoiled and everyone meets up for dinner in the evenings.
 Accommodation is in comfortable twin bedrooms in B&B's along the way.
 Dinners are not included in the package.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.